Five Tips to Efficiently Remove Limescale from the Toilet

 - The juice of one lemon

-- First of all, add the juice of one lemon into half a cup of white vinegar.
+- First of all, add the juice of one lemon into half a cup of white vinegar and vigorously scrub the areas you’re trying to clean with the mixture

-- Depending on the type of stain, you can use an abrasive sponge or wet sandpaper to make things easier.
+- You can use an abrasive sponge or wet sandpaper to make things easier depending on the type of stain

 2. Cola and baking soda